guptapiyush340/Kaggle-Dogs_vs_Cats-CNN-Keras/README.md

-# Dogs-vs-Cats
-Practiced CNN implementation using Kaggle competition of Dogs vs Cats
+Practiced CNN implementation using Kaggle competition of Dogs vs Cats by implementing CNN architecture of VGG16, Xception and InceptionResNetV3 using KEras and achieved log loss of 0.08545 to rank in top 300.